 Check Configuration Manager site system inboxes for file backlogs.

 Check site systems status.

-Check the operating system event logs on site systems.
+Check the operating system event logs from the site systems.

-Check the SQL Server error log on the site database computer.
+Check the SQL Server error log from the site database computer.

 Check system performance.

 The following are maintenance tasks that you might consider for a weekly schedule:

 Check that predefined maintenance tasks that are scheduled to run weekly are running successfully.

 Back up application, security, and system event logs and clear them.